 So if you want to raise the ceiling on your earning potential and free yourself of admin work, hiring an assistant is one of the best moves you can make early on.

 In HyperFast Agent Podcast #3, I interviewed Ken Goodfellow, a real estate mogul and coach who’s been featured in The Wall Street Journal and The New York Times as one of the best in the business.
-Here are some key takeaways from Ken and I about how to find and hire an assistant with the abilities and the qualities that will unleash your earning potential.
+Here are some key takeaways from Ken and I about how to hire an assistant with the abilities that will free up your schedule and unleash your earning potential.